Training location requirements

 Rural Generalist Fellowship registrars

-As a registrar working towards Rural Generalist Fellowship, at least 52 weeks (FTE) of your general practice training must be completed in an MMM 3–7 location, either in one continuous block or in two six-month terms.
+As a registrar working towards Rural Generalist Fellowship, at least 52 weeks (FTE) of your general practice training must be completed in an MM 3–7 location, either in one continuous block or in two six-month terms.

 Your rural general practice training must include: